Stalking Pete Doherty

 Stalking Pete Doherty is a rockumentary assembled from footage shot by filmmaker Max Carlish.
 As the title suggests, it is about both attempts by Carlish to interview Pete Doherty.

 Filmmaker

 Carlish is a British documentary filmmaker and former lecturer in media studies, born to Jewish parents in the city of Birmingham.
-Carlish helped produce an Emmy and BAFTA-award-winning television series about the Royal Opera House.
-He is most famous, however, for his attempts to produce a so-called rockumentary about Pete Doherty, singer and guitarist with The Libertines and Babyshambles.
+Carlish helped produce an Emmy and BAFTA Award-winning television series about the Royal Opera House in London.
+He is most famous, however, for his attempts to produce a so-called rockumentary about Pete Doherty, lead vocalist and guitarist with the Libertines and Babyshambles.
 Doherty was charged with assault and blackmail of the filmmaker after Carlish sold photographs of Doherty taking heroin to Sunday newspapers.

 Release and reception

 Carlish's footage was used in a programme entitled Stalking Pete Doherty broadcast on 17 May 2005, and then again on 11 March 2006 on Channel 4.
 In fact, the programme focused more on Carlish's apparent obsession with Doherty than it did with Doherty's life.

 "A friend of mine saw the footage of him taking heroin and thought I could sell them," Carlish commented.
 "Before I knew it I was in the middle of a bidding war.
 I was desperate for money and by this point I had convinced myself I would never see Pete again, would never be able to complete my film."

 The film was never finished.
 Stalking Pete Doherty was produced by North One Television, who, in the words of one critic, "recognised that it was Carlish's struggle and failure to make his film that was the real story".
 Doherty reportedly attempted to halt the broadcast by Channel 4, on the basis that the footage taken by Carlish was in fact owned by his management company.